ryangray/quickfont/README.md

 the keyword `STOP` as the name by pressing `Symbol Shift` + `a` then `enter`, and you will return to the view mode.

+If you are currently editing the UDG characters, the load applies to those instead, and it keeps a separate file name for them.
+In this case, 168 bytes will be loaded to address 65368 (USR "a").

 ## Saving

 Pressing `shift`+`3` in view mode lets you save the current user font to tape.